paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 ![cargo-check-example](../../media/2025/cargo-check-example.png)

-All these tools are stable, tested, well maintained, reliable, and precitable.
+All these tools are stable, tested, well-maintained, reliable, and predictable.
 There is no need to use AI to solve problems that have already been solved in other ways.

-### Don't neglect conventional sources or information
+And finally, don't neglect conventional sources of information

-And finally, don't replace conventional sources of information or study by AI responses.
+And finally, don't replace conventional sources of information or study with AI responses.
 You will still learn more by reading documentation or even asking in [StackOverflow] (yes, it is still a thing!) or GitHub Issues.

 ![stack-overflow-screenshot](../../media/2025/stack-overflow-screenshot.png)

-Remember, the official documentation of whatever language/framework/service/api you are using is always the source of truth and should be primary place to look.
-Searching the internet, especially in community sites, are a good second choice.
+Remember, the official documentation of whatever language/framework/service/api you are using is always the source of truth and should be the primary place to look.
+Searching the internet, especially on community sites, is a good second choice.
 Asking AI should be at least a third option.

 That is not only about learning and improving your skills, but about finding the best answer or solution to write stable and reliable code.

 ## Conclusion

-I have seen a lot of people advocating to use _vibe coding_, from non-technical people who just want some small projects done, to experienced developers who are changing their work to _ai first_.
+I have seen a lot of people advocating the use of _vibe coding_, from non-technical people who just want some small projects done, to experienced developers who are changing their work to an _AI-first_ approach.
 There is no problem with that, but we must be mindful that AI produced code is not better than any code created by humans.

-I hope this post can make that more clear and help developers who are feeling overwhelmed by all these AI options to adopt and use them in a more subtle way, while keeping their confidence.
+I hope this post can make that clearer and help developers who are feeling overwhelmed by all these AI options to adopt and use them in a more subtle way, while keeping their confidence.

 ## References